About the program

 Spring Term: January 16 - May 30

-Research is conducted in the evenings and weekends.
+Research is typically conducted in the evenings and weekends.

 Applications for School Year Research are open to current 9th - 12th grade students around the Bay Area.
 We encourage all students, regardless of demographic and socioeconomic background, to apply.

 Each year, ASDRP awards several partial and full scholarships for students from underrepresented backgrounds to pursue STEM research.
 We firmly believe that finances should never be a barrier in STEM opportunities, so all applicants are encouraged to apply, and to apply specifically for financial aid where there is need.